 10 factors that affect the timeline of your personal injury case

 There are ten factors that may affect the timeline of your personal injury case.
-Below, we will discuss each of these factors to help you estimate how long it might take to settle your claim.
+We will discuss each of these factors to help you estimate how long it might take to settle your claim.

 1. The state where you file your personal injury claim

-Each state has its own specific rules regarding the statute of limitations or the time limit within which an individual is permitted to file a lawsuit.
+Each state has its own specific rules regarding the statute of limitations or the time limit within which an individual is can file a lawsuit.

 The statute of limitations can have a tremendous impact on the timeline of a personal injury claim.
 In Georgia, you have two years to file a personal injury lawsuit (O.C.G.A. § 9-3-33).
 The clock starts running on the date of the injury.
 The statute of limitations for personal injury lawsuits is one and three years in Tennessee and Mississippi, respectively (TCA § 28-3-104 and Miss.
 Code. § 15-1-49).

 2. The difficulty of the investigation